DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Method

 \subsection{Two-stage Training Curriculum}

 Since the depth reconstruction accuracy of the I2L encoder-decoder is sufficiently high, we focus on fine-tuning the U-Net.
 Experiments reveal that latent-space supervision helps the model to better capture the overall scene structure, while pixel-level supervision improves fine-grained details but introduces distortions in the global structure.
 Based on these observations, we propose a two-stage training strategy.
 In the first stage, our goal is to train a model that can robustly generalize across diverse scenarios.
-To achieve this, we apply constraints in the latent space and incorporate the Feature Alignment module to enhance the model's scene perception capability.
+To achieve this, we apply constraints in the latent space and incorporate the Feature Alignment module to enhance the model's scene perception capability, with the training process illustrated in Algorithm~\ref{alg:stage1}.
 The training objective of the first stage is as follows:

 where $\lambda_{fa}$ is set to 1.
 In the second stage, we aim to optimize the model's performance on detail preservation.
 To balance structure and detail information, we incorporate the Fourier Enhancement module.
-After obtaining depth predictions, we apply constraints at the pixel level and introduce the weighted multi-directional gradient loss to enhance edge sharpness.
+After obtaining depth predictions, we apply constraints at the pixel level and introduce the weighted multi-directional gradient loss to enhance edge sharpness, with the training process illustrated in Algorithm~\ref{alg:stage2}.
 The total objective function for the second stage is as follows:

-where $L_{pixel}$ is the pixel MSE loss and $\lambda_{h}$ is set to 0.001.
+where $\mathcal{L}_{pixel}$ is the pixel MSE loss and $\lambda_{h}$ is set to 0.001.
 Benefiting from the two-stage training strategy, our model achieves both accurate structure capture and sharp edge preservation.